szczyglis-dev/py-gpt/README.md

 Images are stored in the base-profile `img` directory by default.
 If **Store images, captures, and uploads in the workdir data directory** is enabled, generated images are stored under the active `data` workdir instead, including a custom project data workdir when one is active.

 ## Computer use

-This mode allows for autonomous computer control.
+> **WARNING: Computer use can give the model full control of your computer.** The model can move the mouse, type, click, open applications, read visible content, and perform actions with your user permissions.
+Use this mode only for tasks you trust and supervise sensitive operations.

-In this mode, the model takes control of the mouse and keyboard and can navigate within the user's environment.
+Computer use lets supported models operate the desktop or browser through mouse and keyboard actions.
 PyGPT uses the selected provider's native `Computer use` capability when supported by the current model (OpenAI, Google, or Anthropic), combined with the built-in `Mouse and keyboard` integration.

 **Example of use:**